pnpm/pnpm.io/docs/npmrc.md

   * On Linux: **~/.cache/pnpm**
 * Type: **path**

-The location of the package metadata cache.
+The location of the cache (package metadata and dlx).

 ### use-stderr